-New York City makes a predictable appearance on the list of modest homes, as any long-time resident would have you know – inner-city dwellings are getting smaller all the time and micro-housing is becoming more and more popular.
+New York City makes a predictable appearance on the list of modest homes, as any long-time resident would have you know – inner-city dwellings are getting smaller all the time and micro-housing is becoming more and more popular, while homeownership rates decline.
 The average NYC home being built these days is 11% smaller than in 1910, spanning 1,230 square feet.
 Still, today’s homes are a little larger than those built in the 2000s, showing some signs of amelioration, though most of it is the result of a strong wave of luxury building with high square footage per unit.
 Meanwhile, prices for units in new developments, which make up the vast majority of newly built homes in this city, have been rising sharply over the past 3 years, as reported by Douglas Elliman.

 Washington, DC recorded a similar drop in new-home sizes, though no particular trend could be seen throughout the time frame, and this is largely due to the construction of apartment buildings outpacing that of houses.